 Webhooks allow real-time data to be sent from one application to another application whenever a given event occurs.
 In this case, MR sends alert data to any URL you provide whenever an alert is triggered.
 Webhooks allows developers to integrate MR with other systems.
 The alert data is sent via HTTP(S) POST in JSON format.
-The Monitoreal webhooks documentation is available online at https://monitoreal.com/quide/Monitoreal Webhook Notification.pdf
+The Monitoreal webhooks documentation is available online at https://monitoreal.com/quide/Monitoreal_Webhook_Notification.pdf

 - 1. Using a web browser, go to the IP address of MR and log in. - 2.
-Go to \$\Phi\$ Settings → \$\Phi\$ Alerts. - 3.
-Click Webhooks and then Add new. - 4.
-Enter the payload destination URL and optional token, and then Save. - 5.
-Activate the newly added webhook endpoint. - 6.
-You may add multiple endpoints and toggle individual endpoints at any time.
+Go to \$ Settings → \$ Alerts. - 3.
+Enable Webhooks using the toggle on the left as shown below. - 4.
+Click the Add new webhook button. - 5.
+Enter the payload destination URL and optional token, and then Save. - 6.
+You may add multiple payload URLs and you may toggle individual URLs at any time.